itsyash2122/Python_Projects/README.md

 # Python_Projects
-It contains all my python projects
+It contains all my python project's code.